Building HTML5 Components for Adobe Animate CC

 └── src/

-Three of these (jqueryui, ui, video) appear in the Animate CC Components Panel:
+Three of these (jqueryui, ui, video) appear in the Components Panel:

-The others (lib, META-INF, sdk) don't show up because they're not component categories—they're shared libraries.
+The others (lib, META-INF, sdk) don't show up—they're shared libraries.

-What makes a component category?
-A directory becomes a category when it contains a components.js file.
+A directory becomes a component category when it contains a components.js file.
 That file tells Animate what components live in that category.

 Reverse-engineering the Video component

-The Video component is the simplest built-in component, making it perfect for learning how the system works.
+The Video component is the simplest built-in component.
 Here's what it looks like on the canvas:

-The Video component's definition lives in .\HTML5Components\video\components.js.
-Despite the .js extension, it's actually JSON.
+Its definition lives in .\HTML5Components\video\components.js.
+Despite the .js extension, it's JSON:

 {